-These degree programs are designed to provide students with an understanding of the scientific principles and theories of psychology, as well as to develop the skills for the application of both Clinical Psychology and General Psychology effectively within mental health and academic fields.
-The Master of Arts degree in General Psychology can be completed exclusively online.
+These degree programs are designed to provide students with an understanding of the scientific principles and theories of psychology, as well as to develop the skills for the application of Clinical Psychology, Substance Abuse Counseling, and General Psychology within mental health and other applied areas, as well as in academic fields.
+The M.A.
+General Psychology, the M.S.
+Substance Abuse Counseling, as well as the graduate Chemical Dependency Counselor Concentration program are entirely online.
 All Master's programs in psychology provide a solid academic base in the discipline.

-The online psychology program prepares students for further graduate study, teaching at the community college level, or for personal enrichment.
-The Master of Arts in Clinical Psychology degree program is a 48 credit hour program designed to develop competent and effective Master's level practitioners and involves training in the delivery of psychological services for a variety of clinical settings.
+The M.A.
+General Psychology is a 36 credit hour online program and prepares students for teaching at the community college level, further graduate study, or for personal enrichment.

+The M.A.
+Clinical Psychology degree program is a 48 credit hour hybrid (face-to-face and up to 49% online) designed to develop competent and effective Master's level practitioners and involves training in the delivery of psychological services for a variety of clinical settings.
+It is the student's responsibility to keep track of the number of online courses taken.
 All course work will fulfill the requirements for licensure in Kentucky.
-An additional 12 credit hour Clinical Endorsement may be obtained for those wishing to meet licensure standards in Kentucky at the "Psychological Practitioner" level.
-(Students outside Kentucky should check with their state licensing board for specific licensing requirements in their state).
-Students must be admitted into the Graduate Studies program before applying for admission to the Psychology Department.
+An additional 12 credit hour Clinical Endorsement may be obtained for those wishing to meet licensure standards in Kentucky at the "Psychological Practitioner" level for which the state requires at least 60 credit hours.
+(Students outside Kentucky should check with their state licensing board for specific licensing requirements in their state.)